Mammograms

 Screening Mammogram:

 Lumps, abnormalities or questionable findings in the breast are often detected by screening tests.
-However, it is not always possible to tell from these imaging tests whether a finding is benign or cancerous.
-Your doctor may recommend that one or more of the following imaging tests be performed:
+However, it is not always possible to tell whether a finding is benign or cancerous.
+One of the following image tests may also be used: